arnabsen1729/Lisp-Notes/README.md

 Now just type `(+ 1 2)` and press enter.
 It should display `3`.

-But, working on this REPL would be inefficient so we would rather use out favourite text editor create lisp files ( extension is `*.lisp`) and run them.
+But, working on this REPL would be inefficient so we would rather use our favorite text editor to create lisp files ( extension is `*.lisp`) and run them.

 So create a lisp file `test.lisp` and enter this line `(print "Hello World")`.
 Now in our terminal run this: